mikedivitto/pctracker/README.md

   - This will setup the database for use.
 - Begin adding computers by pointing to /admin and loggin in from there.
   - Go to Computers -> Register and fill out the web registration form (for each computer).
-  - Each computer must also have the client installed, and run at USER LOGIN (this must be configured).
+  - Each Computer must have the client installed (which automatically registers it to run while logged in).
-- When running the client, the IP Address of the SERVER must be specified in the vbs script.
+- The script must be updated to include the Server IP, Server Name, and the Directory

 ###REMOVAL
-- Remove the client files from each computer and deregister it as a login item.
+- Run the uninstaller from the Add/Remove Programs
 - The database can be dropped (manually), and the contents from the WWW directory can just be deleted.

 ###NOTES